-Susanne Björkman was born in Uppsala in 1946 and grew up in Malmö.
+Susanne Björkman was born in 1946 and grew up in Malmö.
 She was the youngest of three siblings.
 Their mother, Brita Björkman, was a psychiatrist and their father, Sven-Erik Björkman, was a dental specialist and an associate professor of practical medicine.
 When their father was employed at the local hospital (Malmö Allmänna sjukhus), the family lived in staff accommodation.
 Their mother gave up her medical career at that time to stay at home with the children.
 Their parents were divorced in 1962, when Susanne Björkman was attending the sixth form at the Latinskolan grammar school in Malmö.

 After matriculating, Susanne Björkman read political science, sociology, drama, theatre and film history at the University of Lund, where she completed her B.A.
 She had considered doing research in sociology, but felt claustrophobic in the university world.
 She then contacted the Swedish Radio (Sveriges Radio) district office in Malmö, and started there as a trainee in 1971.
 Susanne Björkman’s first assignment was as a newsreader, after which she worked as a community and culture journalist.
 She was given a permanent appointment in 1974.